The Perth Orthopaedic and Sports Medicine (POSM) Research Institute is an initiative of the Perth Orthopaedic and Sports Medicine Centre.

 Dr Jens-Ulrich Buelow

 Dr Buelow is a graduate of the University of Heidelberg.
-After two 6-month fellowships in Australia, he was accepted as a Fellow of the Australian College of Surgeons and now specialises in arthroscopic knee and shoulder surgery.
+After two 6-month fellowships in Australia, he was accepted as a Fellow of the Australian College of Surgeons and now has a subspecialty focus on arthroscopic knee and shoulder surgery.

 Dr Antony Liddell

-Dr Liddell is a sports scientist and orthopaedic specialist with a special interest in knee replacement and sports injury to the knee, shoulder, foot and ankle.
+Dr Liddell is a sports scientist and orthopaedic specialist with a subspecialty focus on knee replacement and sports injury to the knee, shoulder, foot and ankle.

 Dr David Wysocki

 Dr Wysocki, who specialises in lower limb orthopaedics, obtained his fellowship from the Royal Australasian College of Surgeons in 2014.
-He specialises in lower limb orthopaedics and trauma as well as primary and revision hip and knee replacement.
+He has a subspecialty focus in lower limb orthopaedics and trauma as well as primary and revision hip and knee replacement.

 Professor Richard Carey Smith